Upload fonts

 The Static engine is the default option.
 It requires font files to be listed in the project configuration.

-To add a setting to the QML project file to use the Spark font engine:
+To add a setting to the QML project file to use the Spark engine, go to

-- In Code generation, select Spark font engine for text rendering.
+(Settings) > Code in the plugin and then select Spark font engine for text rendering.

 The Spark engine supports a single file at a time.
 The file can be one of the following: